slaclab/rogue/README_anaconda_build.md

 $ make install
 ````

+Rogue is now installed within the anaconda rogue environment.
+The download directory is no longer required and can be removed.

 ## Using Rogue

-Rogue is now installed within the anaconda rogue environment.
-No additional setup scripts need to be run.
+No additional setup scripts need to be run rogue in an anaconda environment.
 In the future to activate and de-activate the rogue environment you can use the following commands:

 To activate: